-Starting a new habit is one thing, but changing an existing habit is a whole new game, and not one that is easy to win.
+Starting a new habit is one thing.
+But, changing an existing habit is a whole new game, and not one that is easy to win.

-- The “how” is your general goal(s).
-If eating more cleanly is your big picture goal, perhaps your “how” consists of eating out less, cooking more and/or reading food labels.
+- The How contains your general goal actions.
+If eating more cleanly is your big picture goal, your How consists of eating out less, cooking more and/or reading food labels.

 Barriers & Plan

-- Your “if” may be “if I get home too late to get dinner ready”, a good “then” could be, “I will order from one of these healthy take out places”.
-If this is the case, when you fill out this worksheet spend a little time looking through local delivery places and circling or bookmarking 3-4 healthy options from a few of them.
-This way all you have to do is pick from a list of things you’ve already deemed a healthy option instead of calling for pizza or getting fast food.
+- For example: “If I get home too late to get dinner ready, then I will order from one of these healthy take-out places”.
+In this instance, when you fill out your worksheet, look through local delivery places and circle or bookmark 3-4 healthy options from each.
+This way, all you have to do is pick from a list of things you’ve already deemed healthy, instead of grabbing fast food.

 - Another example; if your goal is to workout at your local gym 3 days a week, but you’re stuck at home with a sick child, your back up plan could be to do a Youtube strength training video.

 Read This: How to Create a Plan B For Your Workouts